web-eid/web-eid-system-architecture-doc/docs/web-eid-auth-token-v2-format-spec.md

 Even though the Web eID project provides ready-made libraries for validating the authentication token securely, it is possible that not every developer implementing the solution is able to use them.
 In this case it is also possible that they will not closely examine the documentation and will not be able to precisely follow the instructions to ignore certain fields in the token.
 Therefore, it is desirable to design a security protocol in a manner that makes implementation mistakes less likely to occur.

-## Reasoning behind the current format
+## Reasoning behind the OpenID X509 ID Token format

 As mentioned above, the redundant fields `exp`, `iat`, `iss` and `sub` have been included in the JWT authentication token to support compatibility with the OpenID Connect ID Token specification.
 The security analysis of the Web eID solution further adds that the use of the OpenID Connect format offers a cheaper migration path, as the format is already known for e-service developers[^webeidanalysis].